noufyahya/tic-tac-tie/README.md

 # tic-tac-tie
 #### This is the famouse tic-tac-tie game in Python language

-This game can win by row, column and diagnolly, this is a art of my practice on python
+This game can win by row, column and diagnolly,

+This is a part of my practice on python

 #### Sample: